-This example (Figure 18 on page 116) illustrates how to set up the router to provide a wide area internet based on Novell's IPX routing protocol with dialon-demand access.
+This example (Figure 16) illustrates how to set up the router to provide a wide area internet based on Novell's IPX routing protocol with dial-on-demand access.
 In this scenario, a PC at a remote site periodically accesses the Novell file server at a central site to read Email, transfer files or print documents on a laser printer.
 The two sites are connected by a PPP link over a wide area link-either a dedicated leased line or an ISDN call.

-Figure 18: Example configuration for an IPX dial-on-demand network.
+Figure 16: Example configuration for an IPX dial-on-demand network.